 3. Key answers prepared beforehand

-You must already have an idea of the areas technical discovery questions touch upon.
+You must already have an idea of the areas technical discovery call questions touch upon.
 But just to set the record straight, here's a list of how these questions may be presented.

 - Can you tell me about your company?